Alfresco/imagemagick-build/README.md

 ## Release a new version

-* Bump ImageMagick env var version in [Dockerfile](https://github.com/Alfresco/imagemagick-build/blob/main/.github/actions/rockylinux-build/Dockerfile#L3)
+* Bump ImageMagick env var version in [imagemagick-version file](https://github.com/Alfresco/imagemagick-build/blob/main/.github/actions/imagemagick-version) via PR
-* Tag the commit via `git tag -s v7.1.0-16 -m v7.1.0-16`
+* Create a new tag `git tag -s vN.N.N -m vN.N.N` following semantic versioning
 * Push it `git push --tags origin v7.1.0-16`
+* Push it `git push --tags origin vN.N.N`
+* Draft a [new release](https://github.com/Alfresco/imagemagick-build/releases/new) using the previous tag as source and use the `Generate release notes` function to generate the changelog.